-Date:

-Dear Parent/Guardian

-Re: OFFICIAL WARNING: Non-completion of a Year 11 Course

-(course name)

-A minimum of two course-specific warnings must be issued prior to a final 'N' determination being made for a course.

-Course Completion Criteria

-The satisfactory completion of a course requires principals to have sufficient evidence that the student has:

-- a) followed the course developed or endorsed by the Board; and - b) applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school; and - c) achieved some or all of the course outcomes.
+Date: Dear Parent/Guardian Re: OFFICIAL WARNING: Non-completion of a Year 11 Course I am writing to advise that your son/daughteris in danger of not meeting the (student name) Course Completion Criteria for the Year 11 course: (course name) NESA requires schools to issue students with official warnings in order to give them the opportunity to redeem themselves.
+Please regard this letter as the(e.g. 1st, 4th) official warning we have issued concerning (course name) A minimum of two course-specific warnings must be issued prior to a final 'N' determination being made for a course.
+Course Completion Criteria The satisfactory completion of a course requires principals to have sufficient evidence that the student has: a) followed the course developed or endorsed by the Board; and b) applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school; and c) achieved some or all of the course outcomes.
 Where it is determined that a student has not met the Course Completion Criteria, they place themselves at risk of receiving an 'N' (non-completion of course) determination.
 An 'N' determination will mean that the course will not be listed on the student's academic record.
-It may also mean that the student is unable to proceed to the Higher School Certificate course if they have not satisfactorily completed the Year 11 Course requirements for clarification is needed.
+It may also mean that the student is unable to proceed to the Higher School Certificate course if they have not satisfactorily completed the Year 11 Course requirements for . (course name) To date, The table overleaf lists those tasks, requirements or outcomes not yet completed or achieved, and/or for which a genuine attempt has not been made.
+In order forto satisfy Course Completion (student name) Criteria, the tasks, requirements or outcomes listed overleaf need to be satisfactorily completed/achieved.
+Please discuss this matter withand contact the school if further information or (student name) clarification is needed.

-(course name)

-To date, has not satisfactorily met of the Course Completion Criteria. (student name) indicate a), b) or c)

 Yours sincerely

-To satisfy the Course Completion Criteria, the following tasks, requirements or outcomes need to be satisfactorily completed by

-Task Name(s) / Course Requirement(s)/ Course Outcome Original Due Date (if applicable) Action Required by student Revised date to be completed by (if applicable)
+,,,,,, (student name) ••• Task Name Course Rec Course Ou quirement(s)/ Original Due Date (if applicable) Action Required by student Revised date to be completed by (if applicable) Please discuss th is N Award War ning letter with you ur child and email(Head Teach ner of the subject) o indicate that y ou have receive ed this warning lette er and understand the process. ours faithfully Principal

-(student name)

-Please discuss this N Award Warning letter with your child and email to indicate that you have received this warning letter and understand the process.

-(Head Teacher of the subject)

-Yours faithfully

-Head Teacher

-Principal